-The Chrome User Experience Report is a public dataset of key user experience metrics for popular origins on the web, as experienced by Chrome users under real-world conditions.
+The Chrome User Experience Report provides user experience metrics for how real-world Chrome users experience popular destinations on the web.

-Metrics provided by the Chrome User Experience Report are powered by standard web platform APIs exposed by modern browsers and aggregated to origin-resolution.
+Metrics provided by the public Chrome User Experience Report hosted on Google BigQuery are powered by standard web platform APIs exposed by modern browsers and aggregated to origin-resolution.
 Site owners that want more detailed (URL level resolution) analysis and insight into their site performance and can use the same APIs to gather detailed real user measurement (RUM) data for their own origins.

 For guidance on which metrics to track and optimize for, and best practices on how to interpret real user measurement data, refer to our user centric performance documentation.